 Experiential learning resources for the innovative educator

-If you were to ask me, "how can I make my summer school program fun and engaging?" (and not just fun and engaging for the kids), I would say, "make personalized, self-directed project-based learning the foundation of your summer school program".
+If you were to ask me, "how can I make my summer school class fun and engaging?" (and not just fun and engaging for the kids), I would say, "make personalized, self-directed project-based learning the foundation of your summer school class".

 In my experience, which is 14 years of high school education, students are engaged when learning is personal.
 Personalized project-based learning takes students' interests, strengths, challenges, goals, and more into consideration when planning learning experiences over the course of a session.